-Carlos is a statically-typed, block-structured programming language with first-class functions.
-It has no explicit pointers, so assumes the existence of a garbage collector.
-While several types do have reference semantics, there is no billion-dollar mistake, since the null value is not a member of all reference types, but only of optional types.
-The language is rather small, with arrays, simple structs, and functions.
+Carlos is a small statically-typed, block-structured programming language with arrays, simple structs, optionals, and first-class functions.
+It has no explicit pointers; instead, several types have reference semantics.
+However, there is no billion-dollar mistake, since the null value is not a member of all reference types, but only of optional types.
+It assumes the existence of a garbage collector.

 This document defines the language Carlos.